Child sexual abuse: International law

-History
+Challenges in enforcement

+Although efforts for the enforcement of child protection laws have increased internationally, in countries with inadequate legal systems or where corruption runs rampant, the implementation of these laws has been difficult.
+There are several cases where law enforcement agencies lack the manpower and resources to efficiently resolve CSA crimes, which leads to reduced rates of prosecution and conviction.
+Furthermore, with the addition of ever-changing technology and new information, the tension placed on law enforcement agencies to effectively pursue, and arrest offenders has increased.
+To effectively address these challenges, cooperation among government agencies, international organizations, and law enforcement must increase, along with the development of a new legal agenda to improve the training of law enforcement on how to properly handle CSA.

+Research

 Child sexual abuse has gained public attention since the 1970s and has become one of the most high-profile crimes.
 While sexual use of children by adults has been present throughout history, public interest in prevention has tended to fluctuate.
 Initially, concern centered around children under the age of ten, but over time, advocates have attracted attention toward the sexual abuse of children between the ages of 11 and 17.
 Up until the 1930s, the psychological impact of sexual abuse was not emphasized, instead emphasis was placed on the physical harm or the child's reputation.
 Widespread public awareness of children's sexual abuse did not occur until the 1970s in the West.

 Early writings

 The first published work dedicated specifically to child sexual abuse appeared in France in 1857: Medical-Legal Studies of Sexual Assault (Etude Médico-Légale sur les Attentats aux Mœurs), by Auguste Ambroise Tardieu, the noted French pathologist and pioneer of forensic medicine.